teixeira308/teixeira308/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on api integrations.
+- 🌱 I’m currently learning AWS skills and golang.
+- 📫 How to reach me: @teixeira308
 <!--
 **teixeira308/teixeira308** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.